Basil Chubb: Early life, military service and education

 Basil Chubb was born in Branksome, Poole, Dorset, the second eldest of five children.
 The family moved to Ludgershall, Wiltshire when he was still a child and he attended Bishop Wordsworth's School.
 He attended Merton College, Oxford, but his education was interrupted by the onset of World War II.
 He joined the RAF, but was shot down and captured during a bombing raid over Leipzig on 19 February 1944.
 He spent 15 months as a prisoner at Stalag Luft III, a German air force prisoner of war camp which is best known for two escapes which took place there.
 Basil was not one of the escapers, although he had to witness the repercussions of the various escape efforts once discovered.

 Before joining the RAF, Basil had met Margaret (Margot) Rafther at Oxford, and she sent him letters and books via the Red Cross to enable him to continue his studies while imprisoned.
 They married in 1946, following the end of the war.
-Also in that year, he completed his first degree in Modern History at Oxford, followed by a Masters degree from Trinity College, Dublin, a doctorate from Oxford, and a Doctor of Letters from Trinity College, Dublin.
+Also in that year, he completed his first degree in Modern History at Oxford, followed by a master's degree from Trinity College, Dublin, a doctorate from Oxford, and a Doctor of Letters from Trinity College, Dublin.
 Chubb and Rafther were friends with George Orwell.

 Chubb became an Irish citizen in the early 1970s.

 Career

-His first academic appointment was as Lecturer in Political Science at Trinity College, Dublin.
+His first academic appointment was as lecturer in political science at Trinity College, Dublin.
 This was the first full-time appointment in political science at the college, at a time when Irish politics were not discussed as an academic subject.
 When TCD's department of Political Science was founded, in 1960, Basil Chubb became its first chair, a post which he held until his retirement in 1991.

 During his career he produced a number of books, including The Government and Politics of Ireland, which the Irish Times described as "the secular equivalent of an Irish political bible".
 He also held a number of public office posts, including chair of the Employer-Labour Conference (which played a crucial role in national economic policy) and chair of Comhairle na n-Ospideal (the Hospitals Council) from 1972 to 1979.
 He was a frequent broadcaster in the coverage of Irish political campaigns and helped demystify the topic for the general public through his television appearances during the Irish elections.

 His wife Margot died in 1984.
 He subsequently married Orla Sheehan, with whom he had a daughter, Katie.
 He died on 8 May 2002, aged 80.